 Our many volunteers buy in the stock, deal with suppliers and serve the customers.
 There is always room for more volunteer helpers and it is a great way to meet new people, renew friendships, and make new ones whilst helping the shop continue as a friendly centre for everyone.

 The management committee meet once a month to consider policy and deal with any problems that may arise.
-Currently, the committee comprises three directors, Cavan Browne, current chairman, Sue Hewlett and Jenny Morris, with Jan Brown, bookkeeper, Richard Lawson, treasurer, and Jane Pavitt.
+Currently, the committee comprises two directors, Cavan Browne and Jenny Morris, together with Sue Hewlett, Ruth Kelmsley, Jane Pavitt, and Jan Brown.

 Have you thought about volunteering to help out in the shop?
 Do call in – our volunteers will be happy to chat to you about what is involved.
 Or contact us via the website on the link here and we can let you know more.